My dad's death gave me an excuse not to believe in anything. He was a man of faith, but I didn't want to hear about it.

 I used to think it was mumbo jumbo or a scam to get money, but that day I really understood that before we were born or existed, Christ died for us.
 I was practically pulled from my chair, and I went forward and the pastor prayed for me.

 Since then, I've gained understanding and patience.
-I took classes with New Focus, a resource ministry of Campus Crusade for Christ.
+I took classes with New Focus, a resource ministry of Cru.
 The church taught me how to be humble, how to help people from my heart.
 I'd never really sat down and read the Bible, but now I read at least 2 to 3 sentences a day.
 I try to live it, even though it's hard.

 I still cry at church sometimes, but not like I used to.
 Now I know that even in the smallest things, God's always there.
 If I call on Him, He'll be there.

-Lupe Torres is currently the janitor at The Salvation Army Community Center in Compton, Calif.
-She has 5 children, ages 2 to 16.
+Lupe Torres is currently the janitor at The Salvation Army Community Center in Compton, CA. She has 5 children, ages 2 to 16.

 When Jeff was a senior in high school, he wanted to commit suicide.
 But God intervened.